-- Unused credits may be carried forward as a credit against subsequent tax liability for a period not to exceed ten years. - 2.
-Ports of Louisiana Import Export Cargo credit - Taxpayers must apply to and receive certification from LED - Taxpayers eligible for certification include those international business entities which provide to the department a verified statement of cargo volume data for the calendar year prior to the year of the application, specifically including the total annual volume and tons of breakbulk or containerized cargo imported and exported from or to, manufacturing, fabrication, assembly, distribution, processing, or warehousing facilities located in Louisiana. - An applicant whose exports and imports are limited to bulk commodities does not qualify. - LED will provide a statement of certification to each taxpayer that is certified for the credit after approval of the Joint Legislative Committee on the Budget and the state bond commission.
-The certification, which is also sent to LDR, will contain the taxable year or years for which the taxpayer is allowed the credit and the amount of tax credit allocated for such taxable year or years. - The credit is equal to the product of multiplying five dollars by the taxpayer's number of tons of qualified cargo for the taxable year but only for the total amount of the allocation provided to the taxpayer by the secretary of the LED for such taxable year. - Credits will be allowed if the commissioner of administration certifies to LED that there will be sufficient revenue received by the state to offset the effect to the state of the tax credits and the Joint Legislative Committee on the Budget and the state bond commission approves certification.
+2. Ports of Louisiana Import Export Cargo credit

+- Taxpayers must apply to and receive certification from LED - Taxpayers eligible for certification include those international business entities which provide to the department a verified statement of cargo volume data for the calendar year prior to the year of the application, specifically including the total annual volume and tons of breakbulk or containerized cargo imported and exported from or to, manufacturing, fabrication, assembly, distribution, processing, or warehousing facilities located in Louisiana. - An applicant whose exports and imports are limited to bulk commodities does not qualify. - LED will provide a statement of certification to each taxpayer that is certified for the credit after approval of the Joint Legislative Committee on the Budget and the state bond commission.
+The certification, which is also sent to LDR, will contain the taxable year or years for which the taxpayer is allowed the credit and the amount of tax credit allocated for such taxable year or years. - The credit is equal to the product of multiplying five dollars by the taxpayer's number of tons of qualified cargo for the taxable year which exceeds the pre-certification tonnage or the product of multiplying the number of dollars by the taxpayer's number of tons of qualified cargo for the taxable year or portion of a taxable year which exceeds the pre-certification tonnage which is warranted by the significant positive economic benefit determined by the commissioner, whichever is less.
+In addition, the Import-Export Cargo Credits granted by the department to any recipient shall be limited to an amount which shall not result in a reduction of tax liability by all recipients of such credits to exceed six million two hundred fifty thousand dollars in any fiscal year.